GDQuest/blender-power-sequencer/README.md

 # Power Sequencer: free Blender addon for content creators

 Blender's video sequencer has a lot of potential, but it lacks essential tools for content creators to edit fast.
 I produced [hundreds of tutorials](http://youtube.com/c/gdquest) since 2015, and work exclusively with Blender.
 Here are the tools I built to edit tutorials faster.

 ## In alpha state

 The addon works already, and I use it in production all the time.
 However, it's lacking documentation.
 To find the tools, press <kbd>Spacebar</kbd> and search for 'PS.' (_as in PowerSequencer_).

 As there are many features, keymaps aren't automatically added.
 Version 1 will allow you to add keymaps from the preferences.
-In the meantime, you can use [this keymap file](https://gist.github.com/NathanLovato/84b3a8529e5757875c8e97f4d7b424f4).
+In the meantime, you can use [this keymap file](https://github.com/GDquest/Blender-power-sequencer/blob/master/utils/power-vse-shortcuts.py).
+It's in the add-on's `/utils` folder.

 ## Other add-ons